Neural Conditional Transport Maps: Applications and Experimental Setup

-\paragraph*{Climate Economic Impact Distribution Transport} We examine the economic impacts of climate change using the empirical damage function model of \citet{burke2015global}.
-This application requires building an emulator for complex multivariate distributions conditioned on categorical (scenario) and continuous (time) variables.
+We examine the economic impacts of climate change using the empirical damage function model of \citet{burke2015global}.
+This application requires building an emulator for complex multivariate distributions conditioned on both categorical (scenario) and continuous (time) variables, representing a challenging test case for hybrid conditioning mechanisms.